 - In the vSphere Web Client, navigate to a vCenter Server instance.

-- Click the Manage tab, and select .
+- On the Configure tab, expand Settings and select Advanced Settings.

 - Click Edit.